JeffreyBull76/CI_project2/README.md

 * Early test version used a simple timeout function to deal a new card after a few seconds of selecting a field as seen [HERE](https://jeffreybull76.github.io/Card_Array_Test/) this was suboptimal as it meant the user lacked control over their experience.
 * In the live version a hidden popup div is used (centered and invisible on page load) which then displays when each card battle occurs, this unhides the popup allowing the user to progress the game.
 * This same popup is used at game over to run a new game (simply reloading the page)
+* Early version of the game saw both players play until all cards were exhausted.
+On advice from my mentor this was altered to be the first to 21, which is an unassailable score for either side.
 * ![](assets/images/toptriumps-finaldesign2.png)
 * [Horror Top Trumps Game Page](https://jeffreybull76.github.io/CI_project2/gamepage.html)